BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlrv1.md

   - Title screen
   - Ingame game state
   - Win screen (collect all of the collectables to win)
-  - a sprite class for collectables (for example: coins, mushrooms, rings, jellyfish, etc)
+  - a Sprite class for collectables (for example: coins, mushrooms, rings, jellyfish, etc)
-  - a player class with 2+ states, walking animation, UDLR controls.
+  - a Player class (that extends Sprite) with 2+ states, walking animation, UDLR controls.
   - all classes must be stored in separate files
-  - 4 or more images ([https://p5js.org/reference/#/p5/image](https://p5js.org/reference/#/p5/image)): 2+ images for player animation, collectibles, AND a background image that fills the entire screen
+  - 4 or more images ([https://p5js.org/reference/#/p5/image](https://p5js.org/reference/#/p5/image)): 2+ images for player animation, collectible image, AND a background image that fills the entire screen
   - Background music
   - three or more sound effects